oanapintoiu/bank_tech_test/README.md

   * use .00 or 2 decimals after the main number;
   * format the date as per speicfications DD/MM/YYYY;
   * use 2 pipe characters || to seperate each column;
-  * if either the debit or credit amount is missing, this will be replaced by 2 pipe characters ||;
+  * if either the debit or credit amount is 0 or missing, the amount will not be displayed;
   * statement will display in reverse chronological order, starting with the latest transaction.

-* The program will take into account if any withdrawls will cause the balance to become negative and display an error of 'Insufficient funds'.
+* The program will take into account if any withdrawls will go above the balance amount or if the amount has more than 2 decimals and display an error message.

 ## 3. User Story